GriffithUniLibrary/digital-tools-modular/content/0-prep.md

 ---

-{% include figure.html img="ch-preparation.png" alt="A boy and his tiger prepare to embark on their journey" caption="Preparing to embark" width="75%" %}
+{% include figure.html img="ch-preparation.png" alt="A boy and his tiger prepare to embark on their journey" caption="Preparing to embark" width="75" float="left" %}

 {% include_relative 0-prep-backup.md %}